Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Total monthly cost||$532.91||$518.96|

 In the above example, the interest rate that was higher turned out to be the cheaper option.
 This was despite the initial upfront cost.

 Make sure you consider all costs before you apply for a car loan and use a comparison rate calculator to determine your repayments.

 It’s always possible to reduce the payments you make on your car finance each month.
 The key is to ensure that you’re not paying more than you really should over the entire term of the loan.
 Here are some ways you can reduce your minimum monthly payments.

 It might sound obvious, but it’s true.
 If you can borrow even a little bit less on your loan amount, you’ll end up paying less on your monthly repayments.
-Borrowing an additional $10,000 over a five-year loan term adds up to $2000 per year extra you have to pay back, plus the interest charged on that amount as well.
-This adds up to approximately $190 extra out of your pocket per month (assuming that the interest rate is 2%).
+Borrowing an additional $10,000 over a five-year loan term adds up to an extra $2,000 per year that you’d have to pay back, plus the interest charged on that amount as well.
+This adds up to approximately $190 extra that you’d need to pay per month (assuming that the interest rate is 2%).